ulb-sachsen-anhalt/ulb-omp/README.md

 From your clone directory start ```./build.sh```

 This will setup all data for you to start docker container in _developent, production_ or _local_ mode.
-(There ist some work if you start form scratch for sure.)
+(There is probably some extra work if you start form scratch.)

 To start container use start and stop scripts:
 ```